-- (b) Jurisdiction.
-The Zoning Board of Appeals is hereby vested with the following jurisdiction and authority: - (1) To hear and decide an appeal from any order, requirement, decision, or determination made by the Building Inspector or other authorized official of the City having jurisdiction under this Ordinance. - (2) To hear all applications for variations from the terms provided in this Ordinance in the manner and subject to the standards set forth in this section. - (3) To hear and decide upon all matters referred to it or upon which it is required to pass under this Ordinance, in accordance with applicable Illinois Statutes. - (c) Meetings and rules.
-All meetings of the Zoning Board of Appeals shall be held at the call of the Chairman and at such times and places within the City as the Zoning Board of Appeals may determine.
+- (4) To hear and decide an appeal from any order, requirement, decision, or determination made by the Building Inspector or other authorized official of the City having jurisdiction under this Ordinance. - (5) To hear all applications for variations from the terms provided in this Zoning Ordinance in the manner and subject to the standards set forth in this section. - (6) To hear and decide upon all matters referred to it or upon which it is required to pass under this Zoning Ordinance, in accordance with applicable Illinois Statutes.
+(Amended by Ordinance No 6141 April 4,2016) - (c) Meetings and rules.
+All meetings of the Planning/Zoning Commission shall be held at the call of the Chairperson and at such times and places within the City as the Planning/Zoning Commission may determine.
 All testimony by witnesses at any hearing provided for in this zoning Ordinance shall be given under oath.
-The Chairman, or in his absence, the acting chairman, shall administer oaths and compel the attendance of the witnesses.
+The Chairperson, or in his or her absence, the acting chairperson, shall administer oaths and compel the attendance of the witnesses.
+(Amended by Ordinance No 6141 April 4,2016)

-All meetings of the Zoning Board of Appeals shall be open to the public.
-The Zoning Board of Appeals shall keep minutes of its proceedings, showing the vote of each member upon every question, or if absent or failing to vote, indicating such fact, and shall also keep records of its examinations and other official actions.
-The concurring vote of four members of the Zoning Board of Appeals shall be necessary to reverse any order, requirement, decision, or determination of the Building Inspector or to decide in favor of the applicant on any matter which is authorized by this Ordinance which requires a decision.
-Every rule, regulation, every amendment or repeal thereof, and every order, requirement, decision or determination of the Zoning Board of Appeals shall immediately be filed in the Office of the Zoning Board of Appeals and shall be a public record.
-In the performance of its duties, the Zoning Board of Appeals may incur such expenditures as shall be authorized by the City Council.
+All meetings of the Planning/Zoning Commission shall be open to the public.
+The Planning/Zoning Commission shall keep minutes of its proceedings, showing the vote of each member upon every question, or if absent or failing to vote, indicating such fact, and shall also keep records of its examinations and other official actions.
+The concurring vote of four members of the Planning/Zoning Commission shall be necessary to reverse any order, requirement, decision, or determination of the Building Inspector or to decide in favor of the applicant on any matter which is authorized by this Ordinance which requires a decision.
+Every rule, regulation, every amendment, or repeal thereof, and every order, requirement, decision or determination of the Planning/Zoning Commission shall immediately be filed in the Office of the Planning/Zoning Commission and shall be a public record.
+In the performance of its duties, the Planning/Zoning Commission may incur such expenditures as shall be authorized by the City Council.
+(Amended by Ordinance No 6141 April 4,2016)